-During the acquisition phase the company, brand or the product is might not yet known by the customer.
+During the acquisition phase the company, brand, or product is might not yet be known to the customer.
 Maybe he or she also has no desire or need for the products and services of your company.
 Hence, you need to attract his / her attention and interest.

 Step 2 of 5

-A customer enters the activation phase after he or she has been acquired (acquisition), referred by friends (referral) or brought back by a customer retention measure (retention).
-This phase mainly deals with convincing customers of the company’s products and services and to move them towards an active examination of the offers.
+A customer enters the activation phase after he or she has been acquired (acquisition), referred by friends (referral), or brought back by a customer retention measure (retention).
+This phase mainly deals with convincing customers of the company’s products and services as well as moving them towards an active examination of the offers.
 This is also called activation.

 Step 3 of 5

-The customer retention helps to increase the duration of the customer relationship.
-It does not matter if the customers are paying customers or customers who are only using respectively consuming a service.
-That’s because many free-to-play / free-to-use offers in the internet are based on the mechanic that the costs for offering an online service (e.g. an online game) are very low compared to the customer acquisition costs.
-Therefore it’s worth to keep a customer active until he / she is ready to pay for (extra) services.
+Customer retention helps to increase the duration of the customer relationship.
+It does not matter whether the customers are paying customers or customers only using or consuming a service.
+That’s because many free-to-play / free-to-use offers on the internet are based on the mechanic that the costs for offering an online service (e.g., an online game) are very low compared to the customer acquisition costs.
+Therefore it’s worth keeping a customer active until he / she is ready to pay for (extra) services.

 Step 4 of 5

 Generating revenue with the customer is the customer touchpoints’ objective.
-This revenue can be generated on your own presences (e.g. online shop) or in other / foreign platforms (e.g. marketplace).
+This revenue can be generated on your own presence (e.g. online shop) or in other / foreign platforms (e.g., marketplace).
 Revenue can be direct (sale) or indirect (commission).
-It can be transaction based (e.g. product price) or transaction independent (e.g. monthly subscription fee).
+It can be transaction-based (e.g., product price) or transaction-independent (e.g., a monthly subscription fee).

 Step 5 of 5